culturesofknowledge/emplaces/design/README.md

 **Source:** Generated

 This should be a short form permanent URI based on the custom domain for EM Places (e.g. emplaces.info).
-It should be accompanied by a javascript link to allow the URI to be copied to the clipboard on mouseclick.
+It should be accompanied by a button allowing the URI to be copied to the clipboard on mouseclick.

-## Latitude/Longitude
+## Location

 **Priority:** Required

 **Source:** Core Data

 The representative center point for a place displayed as decimal lat/long and degrees (image just shows decimal).
-It should be accompanied by a javascript link to allow the URI to be copied to the clipboard on mouseclick.
+It should be accompanied by a button allowing the URI to be copied to the clipboard on mouseclick.

 ## Citation